Gothic-Modding-Community/gmc/docs/zengin/union/zgamepad/controls.md

 - `[engine absolute keys]` - [Engine absolute key list](keys_engine_absolute.md)
 - `[logical functions]` - [Logical function list](logical_functions.md)

 !!!
 Tip
     All operators are optional!
-This means if a binding should only show a hint, it doesn't have to contain Combination.
+This means that if a binding should only show a hint, it doesn't have to contain Combination.

 #### Example
 ```title="Control binding examples"